Filtrations of Tope Spaces of Oriented Matroids: Three Filtrations of the Tope Space

 \begin{proposition} For the Salvetti complex of an oriented matroid, the Kalinin spectral sequence degenerates at the first page.
 Moreover, associated gradeds of the spectral sequence induce a filtration of the $\Ztwo$-tope space: such that $\Kcal_p(M) / \Kcal_{p+1}(M)$ is isomorphic to $H_p(\Sal_M; \Ztwo)$ for all $p$. \end{proposition}

 \begin{proof} The dimension of $H_{\bullet}(\text{Fix}(c); \Ztwo)$ is equal to the number of topes of $M$, which by Zavlasky's theorem (Equation (\ref{Zaslavsky})) is equal to the total dimension $H_{\bullet}(\Sal_M; \Ztwo)$.
-Hence $\Sal_M$ is maximal in the sense of the Smith-Thom inequality, and
+Hence $\Sal_M$ is maximal in the sense of the Smith--Thom inequality, and

 Therefore, the maps $d_{\bullet}^p$ must all be zero and the Kalinin spectral sequence degenerates at the first page.
 Since $\Ztwo[\Tcal(M)]$ is canonically isomorphic to $H_{\bullet}(\text{Fix}(c); \Ztwo)$ we obtain a filtration of the tope space. \end{proof}